mreza79/Redisak/README.md

 <br />query based on regex on keys
 <br />dump database onto .csv file.
 It will create a directory ./dumps and then create a file if not exists based on input
 <br />load .csv onto memory
+<br />For the scalability section, I split every 100 data into a section

 ## run